KaidiBao/gitskills/readme.txt

 Git has a mutable index called stage.
 Git tracked changes of files.
 Git two changes.
-Created a new branch is quick.
+Created a new branch is quick & simple.
-Git two changes